rkrug/DataDepositPackageWorkflow/Checklist.md

 ## Preparation workflow
 This checklist does not need to be done in the exact order, although some steps are required before others.
 During working through this checklist, a document is created, which accompanies the data deposit and describes all the files. <span style="color:blue">This document should be preferably in `html` format (easily readable from all browsers).
 Alternatives are `pdf` or `md` (markdown) files.
 The document should be named `index.html`, `index.pdf` or `index.md` depending on the format.
 Preferably, `.html` and `.pdf` should be included</span> Information is structured in specific sections, which are specified in <span style="color:red">red</span>.

+One important point to consider is Intelectual Property Rights.
+If you think, it is advisable to protect IPs, you should consider contacting the relevant offices at the University for further information as publication under an open license may make it impossible to register IPs afterwards.

 - [ ] Prepare data deposit on Zenodo
 Zenodo requires a small set of bibliographic metadata and has a range of optional metadata.
 The more accurate this data is entered, the easier findable it will be.